Find out where Amazon products are coming from

 Enabling trademark searches allows us to use the US Patent and Trademark information to lookup owner information for the brand.

-To enable this feature, go to the plugin configuration settings and check the box next to "Fetch trademark data (external)" and click Save.
+Check the box next to "Fetch trademark data (external)"

 By default, this plugin processes all information locally in your browser.